lando/lando/docs/config/proxy.md

 ### Sub subdomains

 While you can sub-sub-...-sub-subdomain to your hearts content we recommend you do not because the Lando CA only handles first level subdomains by default.
 This will cause sub-subdomains or deeper to produce browser warnings **even if you have [trusted our CA](./security.md#trusting-the-ca)**.
-We recommend you instead use hypenated "subdomains"
+We recommend you instead use hyphenated "subdomains".

 **Works but not recommended**